thesandboxgame/sandbox-smart-contracts/README.md

 ![Node Version](https://img.shields.io/badge/node-18.x-green)
 [![Discord](https://img.shields.io/discord/497312527093334036.svg?label=Discord&logo=discord)](<https://discord.gg/vAe4zvY>)

-[The Sandbox](https://sandbox.game) The Sandbox is a user-generated content (UGC) gaming platform, that will empower creators through digital ownership and monetization of 3D voxel creations made and shared by users around the world.
+[The Sandbox](https://sandbox.game) is a user-generated content (UGC) gaming platform, that will empower creators through digital ownership and monetization of 3D voxel creations made and shared by users around the world.

 This mono-repo contains The Sandbox smart contracts, underpinning The Sandbox metaverse.
 Our key token contracts were conceived inside the core package.
 You can find out more about some of our early blockchain features in [this article](https://medium.com/sandbox-game/blockchain-features-in-the-sandbox-7db91fcc615c).
 Since core was created, we have added new contracts and updates via new packages - see the below Architecture Overview for more information.